 The award is normally considered every second year, in even-numbered years, and consists of a cash prize of $1000, and a certificate, presented at the CASCA Annual General Meeting.
 The deadline for nominations for the 2016 award is Nov 20 2015.

+The Executive Award recipient is selected by the CASCA Board.
 The nomination procedure is to submit a 1 to 2 page letter of support to the CASCA President indicating the candidate’s qualifications, history of service, and impact of their service activities – both nationally and internationally.

 2018 Executive Award for Outstanding Service